Tuesday, 12 November 2024

 Housing

-Gabrielle DE VIETRI (Richmond) (19:12): (917) My adjournment is for the Minister for Housing, and the action I seek is to review the definition of ‘affordable housing’ to ensure that it is genuinely affordable.
+Gabrielle DE VIETRI (Richmond) (19:12): (917) My adjournment is for the Minister for Housing, and the action I seek is for her to review the definition of ‘affordable housing’ to ensure that it is genuinely affordable.
 What does affordable housing actually mean?
 For most people it means that you can pay for the home that you live in, put food on the table, go to the doctor, maybe even save a little for emergencies or for the future.
 Experts define it as paying at most 30 per cent of your income on rent or a mortgage.
 But for Labor the word ‘affordable’ has lost all meaning.

 The law says that ‘affordable’ can be anything that is appropriate for people earning up to $74,000 a year or families earning up to $154,000 a year.
 But get this: the government has left what it considers appropriate entirely up to developers.
 Homes Victoria have made the perverse promise that so-called affordable homes under them will be never more than market rent – in a housing crisis where market rent is through the roof.
 But do not worry, they have capped it at 30 per cent of the median income.
 But that is not the tenant’s income – no, that would make it genuinely affordable.
 They have capped it at the median income for the area, which means that if you earn less than the median income – well, you would not be eligible for one of the government’s so-called affordable homes in the first place, but if you were, you would be guaranteed to be living in housing stress.